solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

   account, 0 decimals, and a maximum supply of 1
 - **Metadata** attaches additional properties to token mints (both NFTs and regular tokens).
 For NFTs, metadata includes the token name and a link to an offchain JSON file.
-This JSON file includes links to artwork and other media files, any special traits the NFT has, and more.
+This JSON file contains links to artwork and other media files, any special traits the NFT has, and more.
 - The **Metaplex Token Metadata** program is an onchain program that attaches metadata to a token mint.
 We can interact with the Token Metadata program